Benjamin Wright (civil engineer): Career

-Projects

 Oneida and Oswego counties

 Wright began his career surveying the frontier areas of Oneida and Oswego counties.
 In 1794 Wright was hired as a surveyor and planner by the noted English canal designer William Weston.
 Working for Weston, he helped lay out canals and locks on the Mohawk River.
 After Weston returned to England in 1801, Wright was commissioned to survey the Mohawk River between Schenectady and Rome, and then to the Hudson River.

-Wright initially surveyed of the Mohawk River from Rome to the Hudson River on behalf of the Western Inland Lock Navigation Company, but that company didn't have the resources to build the canal.
+Wright initially surveyed the Mohawk River from Rome to the Hudson River on behalf of the Western Inland Lock Navigation Company, but that company lacked the resources to build the canal.

 Erie Canal

 Wright surveyed the same route of the Mohawk River from Rome to the Hudson River again for the New York State Canal Commission in 1811, and by 1816 funding for the Erie Canal was in place.
 Its construction began in 1817.
 The ASCE (1996) explained: